vertigo-dk/Vejle_WebserverToOSC/README.md

-# Bi-directional UDP(OSC) <-> web browser communication to controll an interactive model of the city Vejle
+# Webserver to host a webpage as UI to controll an interactive model of the city Vejle using OSC to trigger content.

-The code is based on the example <a href="https://github.com/colinbdclark/osc.js-examples/tree/master/udp-browser">udp-browser by Colinbdclarck</a>.
+This code creates a file server, hosting a webpage basd on Node.js.

-This code opens a Web Socket in a web page that communicates with a Node.js server.
+Running the skript <code>server.js</code>, starts the file server and opens a connection to enable the skript to send OSC messages from the server, triggered from the webpage as simple function.
-The server is responsible for relaying OSC messages bidirectionally between the web page and <a href = "http://www.millumin.com/">Millumin (media server software)</a> controlling the projection onto a model of the city Vejle at <a href="http://www.okolariet.dk/">Økolariet</a>.
+In our application we use <a href = "http://www.millumin.com/">Millumin (media server software)</a> to control the projection onto a model of the city Vejle at <a href="http://www.okolariet.dk/">Økolariet</a>.
-The installation is controlled through a simple html page, shown on an iPad.
+The UI is designed as a simple html page, shown on an iPad.

 ## Installation